Rob Dibble: Playing career

 Dibble, seeing the trade of co-closer Norm Charlton to Seattle as a move that essentially anointed Dibble as their primary closer, stated his desire to turn a new leaf with two goals for 1993: save 40 games and improve his reputation.
 On April 21, he broke his left forearm during a game and was projected to miss six weeks.
 He returned in late May but had a 6.48 ERA in 45 games that saw him collect 19 saves.
 In April of 1994, Dibble required surgery for a torn rotator cuff in his right shoulder.
 It was speculated at the time that he would miss three months, but he ended up missing the entire season.

 Dibble signed with the Chicago White Sox before the 1995 season.
-The team briefly suspended him after he expressed he criticized replacement players during the ongoing strike, saying the strikebreakers were "going to be labeled like child molesters for the rest of their lives."
+The team briefly suspended him after he criticized replacement players during the ongoing strike, saying the strikebreakers were "going to be labeled like child molesters for the rest of their lives."
 After failing to trade him during spring training, the White Sox sent Dibble to the Triple-A Birmingham Barons, where he went 0–2 in 11 games.
 He then pitched 16 games for the White Sox and after being released he was picked up by the Milwaukee Brewers, where he pitched in 15 more games.
 His combined MLB 1995 record was 1–2 with a 7.18 ERA, walking 46 batters in 21 innings.

 Dibble opted to make a comeback, signing a minor league contract on April 14, 1996, with the Florida Marlins.
 However, Dibble would ultimately see no game action with the Marlins or their minor league affiliates.